Remod-org/NoDecay/README.md

      "(17:04:31) | [NoDecay] NoDecay.OnEntityTakeDamage on Rowboat took 15.04 ms to execute."

+ Set respondToActivationHooks to true to allow the EnableMe and DisableMe hooks to operate.

 #### A Few Notes About multipliers, decay.tick, etc.
    For any config file multiplier, you can set to 0 to disable decay for that item, 1 for normal decay, or a higher number for faster decay.
 In other words, anything below 1 is slower down to 0 which is no decay.
 Anything above 1 increases the rate of decay for that item and, yes, you can set numbers higher than 1.